luebken/container-patterns/module-container.md

  * Errors within the container
  * Migration to new hardware / locality of services

 This concept widely accepted in the container space that developers use the `--rm` with Docker as a default which always remove the container after they have stopped.
-We have http://12factor.net/disposabilitychosen the term "disposable" from the [12Factor app](http://12factor.net/disposability).
+We have chosen the term "disposable" from the [12Factor app](http://12factor.net/disposability).

-[//]: # (Most argued property so far.
-Would should put some Ops perspective on this which want to keep as much as possible in the case of a failure.)

 #### Best practices